The Spring Framework is just as popular today as it was 12 years ago when I first used it.

 logging.level.org.springframework = debug

-• It identifies components and dependencies.
+- It identifies available components and their dependencies.

 Step 6 : Dynamic auto wiring and troubleshooting-@Primary